tweag/topiary/docs/book/src/cli/usage/index.md

 ```
 <!-- usage:end -->

-Please see the respective section for usage documentation on each
+See the respective chapter for usage documentation on each subcommand:
-subcommand:

 - [`format`](format.md)
 - [`visualise`](visualise.md)